toss/es-toolkit/docs/reference/array/pull.md

 Removes all specified values from an array.

 This function changes `arr` in place.
-If you want to remove values without modifying the original array, use `difference`.
+If you want to remove values without modifying the original array, use [difference](./difference.md).

 ## Signature